-Unless you’re planning on travelling first while teaching English online, it’s best you secure a TEFL job before you travel.
+Unless you’re planning on travelling first while teaching English online, it’s best to secure a TEFL job before you travel.
 Some countries though will only interview you in person.

 You might be looking to get away from the hectic lifestyle and daily grind and are looking for a career change that will give you the chance to do all the things you’ve always wanted to do.
-If you’re in search of a laidback lifestyle where you’ll have plenty of fun, make plenty of friends, are surrounded by nature and will be doing something fulfilling, then consider volunteering in one of the more exotic destinations away from city life.
+If you’re in search of a laidback lifestyle where you’ll have plenty of fun, make friends and are surrounded by nature, then consider volunteering in one of the more exotic destinations away from city life.

-Deciding which country to teach English in can come down to something as simple and as important as the weather.
+Deciding where to teach English abroad can come down to something as simple – but important – as the weather.
 Sitting out in the tropical sun wearing nothing but shorts and t-shirts might sound appealing to you.
 However, living in tropical climates also means you have to work in hot and humid conditions.
 Teaching English in local schools where there’s a lack of air conditioning can be hard to deal with every day.
-There’s also the chance that the constant yearlong sunshine might make you long for four very distinct seasons.
+There’s also the chance that the constant year-long sunshine might make you long for four distinct seasons.
 Maybe you’re someone who would crave the crisp air and blanket of snow that winter offers, or the colourful change of autumn sweeping in.
 Little things like the anticipation of shedding your heavy clothes to lighter garments as warmer weather comes in might spark bouts of homesickness.

-The thought of going somewhere completely different to sounds exciting for the budding TEFL explorer.
+The thought of going somewhere completely different sounds exciting for the budding TEFL explorer.
 Living off the beaten track where you’re the only foreigner may sound appealing to those with adventure in their heart.
-However, culture shock is a real thing and many of those not prepared can find themselves quickly missing on home comforts.
+However, culture shock is a real thing.
+If you’re unprepared, you can find yourself quickly missing home comforts.
 Our blog post on tips to help overcome that first year as a TEFL teacher teaching English abroad can help you prepare for any struggles you might face.